shawnlwang/desktop-framework/README.md

 # desktop-framework
-A desktop application write with php
+A slim framework write with php